PX4/PX4-user_guide/en/flight_modes/altitude_mc.md

   * Roll/Pitch sticks control tilt angle in respective orientations, resulting in corresponding left-right and forward-back movement.
   * Throttle stick controls up/down speed with a predetermined maximum rate (and movement speed in other axes).
   * Yaw stick controls rate of angular rotation above the horizontal plane.
+* Takeoff:
+  * When landed, the vehicle will take off if the throttle stick is raised above 62.5% percent (of the full range from bottom).

 > **Note**
 >  * Manual input is required (RC controller, or gamepad/thumbsticks through MAVLink).